VET Program Approval and Maintenance Procedure

 G. The Curriculum Committee to approve the skill set.
 Curriculum Committee

-J. Update Student Management System Registrar Services
+J. Update Student Management System Student and Registrar Services

-3. Notify relevant stakeholders, e.g. Marketing, Federation TAFE, Graduation
+3. Notify relevant stakeholders, e.g. Marketing, Federation TAFE, Graduation.

 K. Undertake skill set implementation processes.
 Program Manager